 An unexpected slip, trip, or fall can leave you feeling embarrassed and in a lot of pain.
 It might require a trip to the doctor or hospital, time away from work, or even ongoing care.

 If your slip, trip, or fall happened on someone else’s premises because of a dangerous or hazardous condition — whether at a business or on private property — you may be entitled to financial compensation for your damages.
 An experienced attorney can help.

-Our Washington slip and fall accident lawyers are here to help you improve your chances of a maximal financial recovery, fighting for every penny you deserve.
+Our Tacoma slip and fall accident lawyers are here to help you improve your chances of a maximal financial recovery, fighting for every penny you deserve.

 On this page, we provide a general overview of how these accidents happen, some common complications, and your rights and options under Washington state law.

 We’ll also outline how we can help — without requiring any upfront costs or money out of pocket.
-As Washington slip and fall accident lawyers, we serve injured victims in Tacoma, Olympia, Port Orchard, Puyallup, and beyond.
+As Washington slip and fall accident lawyers, we serve injured victims in Tacoma, Olympia, and beyond.

 Did you know that falls send more than 8 million Americans to the Emergency Room each year?
 In fact, falls are the single most common cause of ER visits in the United States (21.3% of all emergency department visits) and are the most common cause of worker’s comp claims in the country.
 That fact comes from the National Floor Safety Institute, or NFSI, which also reports the following:

 - Slip and fall accidents are responsible for more days of missed work (and thus lost income) than any other type of accident or injury.

 - 22% slip and fall accidents result in the victim being disabled and unable to work for more than 31 days.

 - Slip and fall is the leading cause of accidental death inside a home.